Privacy policy

 Obligation to erase

-- The personal data concerning you are no longer necessary in relation to the purposes for which they were collected or otherwise processed.
+1. The personal data concerning you is no longer necessary for the purposes for which it was collected or otherwise processed.

-- The deletion of personal data concerning you is necessary to fulfill a legal obligation under Union law or the law of the Member States to which the controller is subject.
+5. The erasure of your personal data is necessary for compliance with a legal obligation under Union law or the law of the Member States to which the controller is subject.

 Information to third parties